 2014-15: Sorensen was loaned to Skelleftea in Sweden’s SHL to start the season.
 After undergoing surgery to repair a lingering wrist condition he missed the first half of the season; making his debut with Skelleftea on January 16th.
 In 14 regular season games for the defending champions he scored 1 goal with 3 assists and was +5 with 4 penalty minutes, averaging 10:40 minutes of ice time.
 Skelleftea reached the finals, falling to third-place Vaxjo.
 Sorensen played in eight playoff games and was scoreless with 2 penalty minutes, averaging nine minutes of ice time.

 Sorensen is a two-way player who works hard on the ice, His development has ben slowed a bit due to missed time with injuries.
 Although not the strongest player, he doesn't shy away from working hard in the corners and driving the net.
 Sorensen is a great skater and primarily a playmaker first but he also has an accurate shot that he can get off quickly.
 He is dedicated in his own end and hustles hard to back check and help out his defensemen.

-Sorensen was loaned to Skelleftea in Sweden's SHL for the 2014-15 season.
-After undergoing surgery to repair a lingering wrist condition he missed the first half of the season; making his debut with Skelleftea on January 16th.
-While his injury history is a concern, he has shown significant ability when healthy.
-Sorensen may never be a top offensive talent at the NHL level but if he can get stronger and continue to work hard he projects as a forward who can be a strong contributor at both ends of the ice.
+Sorensen is skating with Linkoping in Sweden in 2015-16 on loan from the Ducks.
+Fully healthy, he has been a consistent two-way forward and chipped in offensively in his first full professional season.
+Sorensen may never be a top offensive talent at the NHL level but if he can get stronger and continue to play with effort he projects as a forward who can be a strong contributor at both ends of the ice.